msiddalingaiah/logisim_evo/Foundations/README.md

 ![Clock divider](../images/Clock_divider.png "Clock Divider")

 The [logisim divider](logisim/Clock_divider.circ) is available for experimentation.
 Notice the output only changes when the input button is pressed during simulation (use the finger tool to press the button).
 A button press simulates the rising edge of the clock.
 The Q output of the D flip flop takes the value of the D input just after the rising edge of the clock.
 The datasheet for discrete flip flops list the minimum and maximum propagation delay from clock to Q output.
 Similarly, there are setup of hold times for the D input.
-For the D flip flop to operate correctly, the D input must be stable before the setup time and after the hold time relative to the clock.
+For the D flip flop to operate correctly, the D input must be stable before the setup time and after the hold time relative to the clock rising edge.
 These values plus propagation delays define the upper bound of the clock frequency.

 The [Verilog equivalent](Verilog/ClockDivider.v) introduces the sequential always block, executing only on the positive edge of the clock: